AndreiD/playstore-permify/README.md

 Storing the top apps details from Google Play, once per day, PERMANENTLY & FREE TO QUERY

+## Some Paid APIs that offer a way to query the Top apps -> https://42matters.com/pricing

 Example app details:

 ```